Wolf480pl/wolf480pl.github.com/_posts/2016-04-03-adventures-installing-firefox-sync.md

 ### ...and the mutable state?

 I also set the database path to `sqlite:////var/lib/fxsync/syncserver.db`.
 The `/var/lib/fxsync` directory is owned by `fxsync:fxsync`.
-By the way, <a rel="friend" href="https://ijestfajnie.pl">Michcioperz</a>, who is running about a dozen of webapps, told me recently that he moved everything to PostgreSQL, so he doesn't have lose sqlite files laying around.
+By the way, <a rel="friend" href="https://ijestfajnie.pl">Michcioperz</a>, who is running about a dozen of webapps, told me recently that he moved everything to PostgreSQL, so he doesn't have loose sqlite files laying around.
 I might do the same in the future, would be pretty cool.

 All this stuff was scripted with [Ansible], and the role files will soon end up in my [ansible-playbooks] repo.
 This will be useful in case I have to change VPS providers again, or have to reinstall the VPS for some other reason.